danshahaf/OneClass/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Navigate to the project directory: `cd [project directory]`
+3. Run the `runme.sh` script: `./runme.sh` [Specify any additional instructions or dependencies required to run the script]
-3. Install dependencies: `npm install` [Add any specific instructions for installing frontend dependencies]
+4. Install dependencies: `npm install` [Add any specific instructions for installing frontend dependencies]
-4. [Specify any additional setup steps, such as database setup or API keys]
+5. [Specify any additional setup steps, such as database setup or API keys]

 ## Development Workflow